Top Menu

 PREP-WORK

 Even before installing the first plank, you have to check/think about how you're going to install those planks.
 Doing the math, I only needed 7 planks, and I had to rip one of them.
-If that excess amount is more than half the plank, it's better to trim the two planks on both end-sides to keep the symmetry.
+If that excess amount is more than half the plank, it's better to trim the two planks on both ends to keep the symmetry.

-You can learn more about how to scribe for a perfect fit right HERE
+You can learn more about how to scribe for a perfect fit right HERE.

 INSTALLING THE FIRST PLANK